 - They will let you make a phone call so you can contact a family member, friend, or bail bondsman.

-- If you are expected to be released shortly, you might be able to wear your own clothes, if not you you will have to change into a jail jumpsuit.
+- If you are expected to be released shortly, you might be able to wear your own clothes, if not you will have to change into a jail jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, you should tell your story so other people can learn from your experience.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you tell us things that could help other people that get arrested get through the procedure?

 Click here to tell your story